Vexations: Execution

 In 2017 Alessandro Deljavan performed the 840 repetitions of the theme, plus one slowed-down final theme, using a digital visual metronome to maintain perfect timing throughout the entire performance.
 He recorded the entire performance inside the OnClassical recording studio.
 That resulted in a twelve-albums collection, 14,5+ hours long, 841 tracks, which gained over 10 millions listenings on Spotify.

 On 2 December 2017, alt-classical concert series ChamberLab hosted a marathon performance of Vexations as a fundraiser for the American Civil Liberties Union, and raised almost $17,000 in pledges and donations.
 The event was open to all musicians, and 34 participated throughout the day at the Hotel Congress in Tucson, Arizona.

 On 30 May 2020, Igor Levit performed all 840 repetitions of Vexations at the B-sharp Studio, Berlin.
 The performance streamed on Periscope, Twitter and other platforms, including on The New Yorkers website.
 Levit said the recital was in response to the COVID-19 pandemic, his reaction to which he characterised as a "silent scream" ("stumme Schrei").
 The 840 sheets of music were sold individually to assist out-of-work musicians.

 From 29 to 30 January 2021, Bot_pianist.ver, a robot made by ATOD, performed all 840 repetitions of Vexations for 19 hours 30 minutes at Platform-L Contemporary Art Center in Seoul.
 It was a part of Furniture Music in the 4th Industrial Revolution Era: a convergence of an exhibition and performance; a reconstruction of Satie's Vexations conducted by PyoungRyang Ko.
 This work was a part of the Art & Tech Project by Arts Council Korea (ARKO) and Hanyang Industry-university Cooperation Foundation.
 The convergence of the exhibition and the performance was streamed on YouTube.

 On 3 February 2021, 12 players and composers performed at the Hall of Halls, the music box museum in Kiyosato at the southern foot of the Yatsugatake Mountains, Japan.
 The performers were Mana Fukui, Wataru Iwata, Masakazu Yamamoto, KaoLi, Taro Yoshihara, Keitaro Yamaguchi, Kazuya Saegusa, Sachiko Kawano, Mamoru Yamamoto, Satoka Yokoyama, Shunichi Komatsubara, and Ayumi Satake.
 Instruments used were piano, French horn, trumpet, cello, double bass, key harmonica, voice, organetta (street organ), organite (hand-cranked music box).

-On 13 August 2021, American pianist Aaron D. Smith performed a non-stop solo version lasting 36 hours and 22 minutes in Salt Lake City's Sugar House neighborhood.
-It is known to be the longest non-stop solo piano version ever performed.
+On 13 August 2021, American pianist Aaron D. Smith performed a non-stop solo version lasting 36 hours and 22 minutes in Salt Lake City, Utah.
+It is known to be the longest non-stop solo piano version ever performed, though the pianist was described as having trouble concentrating and staying awake.
 This performance was conducted alongside six dancers in conjunction with the Interdisciplinary Arts Collective.